Bad Money Drives Out Good Money Meaning

 For example, if a gold coin and a paper bill are both valued at $100, the public will save the gold to keep for themselves, and use the paper money to buy commodities.
 This phenomenon is also known as Gresham’s law.

-The expression bad money drives out good money can also be used metaphorically for any object, product, or skill.
+The expression bad money drives out good money can also be used metaphorically for any object, product, or skill that eliminates more valuable counterparts.
 For example, now that many products are produced cheaply, higher quality versions of those same products are hard to find.

 Origin of Bad Money Drives Out Good Money

 This general economic principle is known as Gresham’s law, an idea named after Sir Thomas Gresham, who lived in the 1500s.
 He developed and popularized the concept—enough to have it coined after him—but the idea was not specifically unique to him.